-We have been programmed since childhood to use the same methods psychologically as we do in the physical world; that is a causative subject-object approach of “I will do this to get that” as if we were changing a wheel on a car.
-The complication is our thoughts are both cause and effect tangled up together.
+It’s natural and intuitive to use the same methods in the psychologically realm as we do in the physical one.
+Intuitive but wrong.
+A causative subject-object approach of “I will do this to get that” as if we were changing a wheel on a car will not get us very far when dealing with the mind.
+Our thoughts are not so easy manipulated but both cause and effect tangled up together.
 The very attempt to change thought – effect – is a thought itself – cause – like a dog chasing its tail.

-Externally and objectively time obviously exists and is needed to act and plan but internally and psychologically time is one of the actors itself.
+Time obviously exists externally and is needed to act and plan but internally and psychologically time is one of the actors itself.
 To think of time needed to change psychologically is to have one set of thoughts chase another set to no net effect.
 The very heart of the subjective self is time – or the entity that travels through time, that continues through past and future – and we strengthen it with the habitual metaphor of time as change.

 We can consider the brain to be the primal theater, a device made of biochemicals and electron flows that nevertheless gives the semblance of psychological continuity, of a tangible self.
 It may be the greatest illusion ever devised.

 A measure of the effective neutralization of personal memory is the perceived strangeness of the here and now.
 There’s an exhilaration to pure perception as it loses the comfort of familiarity; to recognize is in a sense to be asleep.
-The mind continually seeks complacency in a past unchanging by its nature; comfortable complacency is indeed its ideal state.
+The mind continually seeks complacency in a past unchanging by its nature; comfortable complacency is indeed its ideal state and what humans gravitate toward.
 Certainly to carry the past is to burden the here and now with a heaviness not its own.
 How often even the words we use arise from a self-bubble, a provinciality of a single person.

 Each moment free of time has its own intelligence.
-The mindful present is electric, attention a gently tingling live wire that lights up the here and now.
-Responding to a concrete present is the death of reaction from an illusory past.
+The mindful present is electric, bare attention becoming a gently tingling live wire that lights up the here and now.
+Responding wholly to a concrete present becomes the death of reaction from an illusory past and vice versa.

 The sense of self is static while to be here and now is to surrender delightfully to change.
-Observe the present moment as it moves – unless awareness moves with it it vanishes into memory and imagination.
+Observe the present moment as it moves – unless awareness moves with it the brain dissolves it into memory and imagination.

 Living is both more effective and enjoyable when it is seen and acted upon objectively, as at a distance.
 Just sit back and watch the human show as it plays out in your mind and others.